New insights for the multivariate square-root lasso

-In the next section, we establish bounds for $\hat\mbbeta_g$, the solution to \eqref{eqMSRL} with arbitrary (but decomposable) $g$.
-These bounds require few assumptions on the distribution of the error matrix.
+In the following subsection, we establish error bounds for $\hat\mbbeta_g$, the solution to \eqref{eqMSRL} for decomposable $g$.
+These bounds allow both $p$ and $q$ to grow with the sample size $n$.
 In Section \ref{subsec:normal_errors}, we then specialize our result to the case that the errors are multivariate normal.